Habiba-306/Rock-Paper_scissor/README.md

 ## 📝 License

-This project is open-source and available under the **MIT License**.
+This project is developed for academic purposes at the University of Haripur.
+All rights reserved © .